Best Day Trips from New Orleans Under Three Hours

 Fun fact: Brian literally ran there a few times.
 I did not.

-The battlefield is the site of the Battle of New Orleans in 1815.
-Visits on the property are self-guided, with interpretive signage along the way.
-Don’t miss the exhibits inside the visitor’s center, and the two short films that will give you a background on the site before you head out.
+Don’t miss the exhibits inside the visitor’s center and the two short films that will give you a background on the site before you head out.

 Here’s a bit on the other sites that are part of this system of parks: